Elsa Hosk Flashes Bra Under Silver Suit-Dress On Instagram

-The second photo from the series showed Hosk sitting at her makeup station, as she perched on the seat and showed off her subtle yet chic makeup for the cameras.
+The second photo from the series showed Hosk sitting at her makeup station, as she perched on the seat and showed off her subtle, yet chic makeup for the cameras.
 A third photo showed the model with Josephine Skriver and Jasmine Tookes.
 Josephine sported a red bra with a sheer plaid, long-sleeved shirt and a black mini-skirt.
 Jasmine, on the other hand, wore a floral crop top with bright pink pants.
 The event took place at the NYC Fifth Avenue flagship store.

-Fans of Victorias Secret models have seen glimpses of what’s to come during the December 2nd broadcast of the fashion show.
+Fans of Victoria’s Secret models have seen glimpses of what’s to come during the December 2 broadcast of the fashion show.
 Pieces from the show are already available at the flagship store, as Elsa invited people to go check out pieces on the top floor.

 Hosk also shared snaps of her outfit yesterday, which featured an incredible cheetah-print jacket.
 She paired it with a cream-colored top and a dark, denim skirt.
-The model accessorized with a Louis Vuitton bag, black belt and some cute boots.
-She also wore some black tights underneath, which made for a super chic, winters look.
+The model accessorized with a Louis Vuitton bag, black belt, and some cute boots.
+She also wore some black tights underneath, which made for a super chic, winter look.

 And as successful as Elsa may be as a model, even she’s had to deal with her share of comparing herself to others, described the Daily Mail.